Orange Raisin Challah Recipe

 Challah is traditionally made with oil and not butter so that it can be eaten with either meat or dairy-based meals for folks who keep kosher.

 Challah will keep well for a few days at room temperature wrapped in a plastic bag on the countertop.
-You can also freeze challah whole, or slice it and freeze the slices in a freezer bag.
-Never put bread in the refrigerator.
+You can also freeze challah whole or freeze slices in a freezer bag.
+Never put bread in the refrigerator or it will dry out.

 Challah *is* bread, so it is redundant to say “challah bread.”
 Someone who tries to give you a recipe for “challah bread” is someone who doesn’t understand what challah is.